 Somewhere along the line, our luck ran out.
-That string of success, of willing trout, good size and numbers, simply ended.
+Our string of success, of willing trout, good size and numbers, simply ended.
 The weather turned foul and filled the creeks with mud.
-With runoff from spring fields, those soils, loose and unrooted, gave up enough earth to send streams of color — brown lines from ditches that merged and mixed with the main stem, until far enough downstream the next ditch already matched the river’s flow.
+With runoff from spring fields, those soils, loose and uprooted, gave up enough earth to send streams of color — brown lines from ditches that merged and mixed with the main stem — until far enough downstream the next ditch already matched the river’s flow.

-With the river at its peak, Dad and I spent a drizzly day with no one in sight at any hour, early or late.
-Alone together against the odds, we landed the occasional fish purely by accident.
+With the river at its peak, Dad and I spent a drizzly day fishing together, with no one in sight at any hour, early or late.
+Alone against the odds, we landed the occasional fish accidentally.
 Yes, we targeted the backwaters.
 Sure, we fished deer hair sculpins, worm patterns and chartreuse things.
 But such are the measures suggested by those who peddle wishful thinking more than experience.
 Nothing was consistent in those roiling waters.

 Regardless, Dad and I fished.
 And we hoped.

 We were waiting on luck.

 We fished the tribs the day before Dad had to leave, and that was great exploration — good to be back to some favorite haunts and watch the Border Collie run and hurdle gracefully at full speed through the woods of fallen timber.
 His athletic form leaped and bounded across, up and over broken hemlocks.
 He cut through tangles of branches with ease, eyes forward, never a misstep, as though he had radar or some sixth sense.
 The way that dog ran through the woods was a marvel.
 And I think we chose the far valley as much for his pleasure than for our own fishing — which was slow.